Eve-ning/monkeydance/README.md

 }
 ```

-By setting the **bool trigger** of the `Animator`, we automatically run the animation of the arrow.
+By setting the **bool trigger** of the `Animator`, we run the animation of the arrow.

-One could run a separate coroutine that **LERPs** the animation but I don't require that much control.
+One could run a separate coroutine that **LERPs** the animation, see `GameManager.DeleteFirstArrowRowAnim`

-Most of the other animations are done similarly.

 ### Coroutines

-The game runs heavily on Coroutines as some animations run asynchronously and I want a smooth gameplay.
+The game runs heavily on Coroutines as animations run asynchronously for a smooth gameplay.

-A simple example used is the Key Per Second (KPS) Tracker
+For example, the Key Per Second (KPS) Tracker

 ```cs
 private IEnumerator AddKpsThread()